 Payment of wages as cash in hand means that a person is paid directly in cash rather than through a bank or with a cheque.
-However, in small hospitality and maintenance businesses, where this practice is common, it is an easy and efficient way to operate the business.
+In small hospitality and maintenance businesses, where this practice is common, it is an easy and efficient way to operate the business.

 If an employer wants to pay wages through cash in hand, it is important that they ensure their obligations are still being met by:

-- Paying your employees the correct amount under the relevant award;
+- Paying their employees the correct amount under the relevant award;

-- Paying the correct amount as stipulated in the contract and allowing for any leave entitlements;
+- Paying the correct amount as stipulated in employment contracts and allowing for any leave entitlements;

-- Taking out the relevant tax amount to ensure your employees aren’t left with the bill;
+- Taking out the relevant tax amount to ensure employees aren’t left with the bill;

-- Contributing superannuation payments to their nominated super fund; and
+- Contributing superannuation payments to employees superannuation funds; and

-- Being covered by workers compensation should your employee ever be injured at work.
+- Being covered by workers compensation in case an employee is injured at

 To legitimise the cash in hand payment, it is advisable to provide your employees with a pay-slip to prove that their earnings correlate with the award, the correct tax is being taken out and superannuation payments are being made.
 Pay slips should generally include:

-You can also provide your employees with a payment summary at the end of each financial year which outlines how much they have been paid throughout the year, and what amount of this is going to tax.
+Employers can also provide employees with a payment summary at the end of each financial year which outlines how much they have been paid throughout the year, and what amount of this is going to tax.

-Once you have provided these records to your employees, it is essential to keep and file a copy for your own records.
-Employers are expected to keep a record of their employees and their pay and this can be as simple as keeping a physical or electronic copy of their pay slip.
+Once these records have been provided to employees, it is essential that employers keep and file a copy for their own records.
+Employers are expected to keep a record of their employees and their pay and this can be as simple as keeping a physical or electronic copy of employees’ pay slip.